heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 The connection is done through the `needs` keyword between the running service (calculator) and the DAST test.
 The running service is described under the `services` section, it will be connected with the aliased name (calculator-app), which is then referenced for the `DAST_WEBSITE` argument.

 ## Question 3 - Threat model

 Describe the sooze infrastructure with the help of a threat model.
-Follow the STRIDE methodology and find the trust bounderies and some of potential threats.
+Follow the STRIDE methodology and find the trust boundaries and some of potential threats.

 **→ This should be done for the end of your project**

 ## Question 4 - Proper user management (IAM)

 Turn your commit signing on.
 Ensure that the members of the repo has the rights they need (need-to-know principle).
 Protect the credentials as seen in the course.

 ## Question 5 - DAST for Sooze repo

 Integrate in your final pipeline a DAST check for the Sooze application.

 Provide some specific API routes, that should be tested with the selected DAST solution.
 Describe what kind of API you choose for testing and why?